-- Closure of borders and banning of commercial flights effective 19th March; - As from 19th March, all passengers entering Mauritius are quarantined in hotels for 14 days; - Stranded Mauritian nationals abroad have been repatriated from South Africa, France and over the coming weekend, those from India will be brought back; - Covid-19 High level Task Force, chaired by the Hon.
-Prime Ministers, comprising Senior Ministers and the Minister of Health meet daily to closely monitor the situation; - Lockdown for all non-essential services/travel extended from 15th May; - Treatment of COVID-19 patients in hospitals and community infection control measures under implementation including contact tracing in line with WHO recommendations; - Sensitization of the population on the precautionary and hygiene measures including, the wearing of masks, use of hand sanitisers, home confinement and social distancing through media campaigns in appropriate languages; - Precautionary measures in all public places; - Shopping authorized in supermarkets and shops selling essential commodities based on alphabetical order under strict conditions subject to sanitary control; - Postponement of court cases; - Food safety nets for vulnerable persons in place.

-Trade Facilitation / Business Support and related measures

-- Provision of a Special Relief Fund to economic operators to meet cash flow and working capital; - Setting up of a standing committee to explore ways to limit the impact of the Covid-19 on trade and businesses. - Exemption of municipal fees for some 13,000 market stallholders; - Lines of credit and soft loans made available to support vulnerable companies/SMEs from the import-export sector and tourism industry. - Financial Support/Assistance to individuals by Commercial Banks and other financial entities: - Commercial Banks remained open in strategic locations during lockdown; - Introduction of contactless transactions by some commercial banks; - A loan scheme provided to Mauritians stranded abroad to cater for their needs: - COVID-19 Support to Households Programme introduced to defer the capital repayment of home loan;
+Preventive Measures in Place Closure of borders and banning of commercial flights effective 19th March.
+Only specially authorized flights allowed to operate; As from 19th March, all passengers entering Mauritius are quarantined in hotels for 14 days; Stranded Mauritian nationals abroad have been repatriated from South Africa, France and India; Covid-19 High level Task Force, chaired by the Hon.
+Prime Ministers, comprising Senior Ministers and the Minister of Health meet daily to closely monitor the situation; Lockdown for all non-essential services/travel extended from 15th May; Treatment of COVID-19 patients in hospitals and community infection control measures under implementation including contact tracing in line with WHO recommendations; Sensitization of the population on the precautionary and hygiene measures including, the wearing of masks, use of hand sanitisers, home confinement and social distancing through media campaigns in appropriate languages; Precautionary measures in all public places; Public transport to resume full operations as from 15th June 2020 and must observe hygiene and social distancing regulations.
+Religious and social gatherings including weddings permitted as from 15th June 2020 and must observe hygiene and social distancing regulations.
+Most schools will open on 1st July 2020 instead of 1st August 2020 as previously announced.
+Shopping authorized in supermarkets and shops selling essential commodities based on alphabetical order under strict conditions subject to sanitary control; Postponement of court cases; Food safety nets for vulnerable persons in place.
+Trade Facilitation / Business Support and related measures On 10th July 2020 the Government extended the access period to its 5 billion rupee (\$130 million) special relief programme as part of its ongoing response to the Covid-19 pandemic, this will be available to banks to enable them to continue lending to businesses affected by COVID-19.
+Provision of a Special Relief Fund to economic operators to meet cash flow and working capital; Setting up of a standing committee to explore ways to limit the impact of the Covid-19 on trade and businesses.
+Exemption of municipal fees for some 13,000 market stallholders; Lines of credit and soft loans made available to support vulnerable companies/SMEs from the import-export sector and tourism industry.
+Financial Support/Assistance to individuals by Commercial Banks and other financial entities: Commercial Banks remained open in strategic locations during lockdown; Introduction of contactless transactions by some commercial banks; A loan scheme provided to Mauritians stranded abroad to cater for their needs; COVID-19 Support to Households Programme introduced to defer the capital repayment of home loan; Employment-related measures Workers' rights will not be impacted if they are forced not to work; Both public and private sector employees have been working from home;

-Employment-related measures

-Workers' rights will not be impacted if they are forced not to work;

-- Both public and private sector employees have been working from home; - Work Access Permits issued to those in need of accessing their places of work: - Wage Assistance subsidy provided to companies for payment of staff salaries; - Financial support provided to workers in the informal sector/ planters/ fishermen; - Hotline put in place to facilitate inter-alia, complaints and employments laws;
+- Work Access Permits issued to those in need of accessing their places of work; - Wage Assistance subsidy provided to companies for payment of staff salaries; - Financial support provided to workers in the informal sector/ planters/ fishermen; - Hotline put in place to facilitate inter-alia, complaints and employments laws;